 The recognized charge is the charge contained in an agreement Aetna has with a network provider.
-If you use an out-of-network provider, the covered expense is the part of a charge which is the recognized charge.
+If you use an out-of-network provider, the covered expense is the part of a charge which is the recognized charge as described in section 15, Definitions - "Recognized Charge".
 If you use an out-of-network provider and the charge exceeds the recognized charge, the amount above the recognized charge is not covered by the medical plan, and is your responsibility to pay.
 You are not responsible for charges exceeding the recognized charge when you use a network provider.